Changissnz/selfinterest/README.md

 the mannerist is coincidentally one blindly accepted at face value by surrounding sentient beings.
-The self, being a societal member beholden to a social contract of sorts, is predictable at least in their actions, but as to their thoughts of desires and deliberation questions remain.
+The self, being a societal member beholden to a social contract of sorts, is predictable at least in their actions, but as to their thoughts of desires and deliberation, questions remain.
 The artificial axiom influences the self to be a cooperating agent in their surroundings.
 Morality, etiquette, all decisions made by self-interest yet constantly under the influence in some methodological way by the artificial